 There have been many moments of my life where I have ended up representing the minority in a space, and I have no problem with being outspoken in those places.
 I recognise that because I am light, often I have this privilege in that I probably won’t have stereotypes attached to my speaking out.
 When it comes to speaking out about racism, and Black Lives Matter, I always knew where I stood, who I was, what I had to say and do.
 But I also had these fragile feelings coming from my own painful experiences.
-I could feel that sometimes if my ‘belonging’ was questioned, I would go into victim mode: it was like a trauma response mechanism in my body, and I would freeze.
+I could feel that sometimes if my ‘belonging’ was questioned, that my identity was being cancelled, and I would go into victim mode: it was like a trauma response mechanism in my body, and I would freeze.
 Particularly, I had such a longing to be accepted in black spaces, and a naive (and probably privileged) view that black spaces were my spaces (because of my shared heritage and certain experiences).
 But then at the same time I knew and felt that I had a multitude of privileges that I didn’t know how to deal with, and I was so confused!
 In 2021, I took a course, The Mixed Bloom Room, with the wonderful Sarah Lotus Garrett, and began to sort all that confusion in my head out!

 The Mixed Bloom Room is a course for mixed people, centring mixed-ness in a way that helps to heal from those painful traumas of growing up in a racist world.
 It felt important to be in a space to talk about this stuff, which Sarah calls ‘The both and’ without feeling like a really annoying light skinned person taking up way too much space when in comparison to my darker skinned sibling/comrades, my experiences were not the same/ really cannot be compared.